supervisely/developer-portal/app-development/widgets/selection/selectcudadevice.md

 ## Introduction

-The **`SelectCudaDevice`** widget in Supervisely is a user interface element that allows users to select cuda devices available on their machines.
-Widget detects devices automatically, and displayes them in a selector alongside their RAM usage values.
-The widget also has a refresh button which allows to get up-to-date information on available devices and their RAM usage values.
-The `SelectCudaDevice` widget has event handler that is triggered when the user selects an option from the dropdown menu.
+The **`SelectCudaDevice`** widget in Supervisely is a user interface element that enables users to select CUDA devices available on their agent.
+It automatically detects and lists the devices, displaying each with its corresponding RAM usage.
+Additionally, a refresh button allows users to update the list and view real-time device and memory usage.
+The widget also includes an event handler that activates when a user selects a device from the dropdown menu.

 ## Function signature